CentrePort/DFW Airport station: Connections to Arlington

 Before the TRE was opened, preliminary plans were made for a second rail line connecting CentrePort/DFW to downtown Arlington along the Dorothy Spur, a rail corridor paralleling SH 360.
 The plan would require the spur to be extended approximately 1 mi north to the station.

 In August 2000, the Arlington Entertainment Area Management District, which runs shuttle routes between Arlington hotels and local attractions, proposed a shuttle service between CentrePort/DFW and The Ballpark in Arlington.
 The proposal was rejected by Arlington city council, which would have funded the service.
 Three years later, a similar proposal by the city government itself was rejected due to budgetary concerns.
 In 2006, the University of Texas at Arlington (UTA) began operating a shuttle route to the station.

 In 2013, Arlington announced plans for a two-year pilot shuttle between CentrePort/DFW, downtown Arlington, and the UTA campus, with funding provided by UTA and local businesses.
 The shuttle, dubbed Metro Arlington Xpress (MAX), was launched on August 17.
 The shuttle was renewed for another two-year period in 2015.

 In late 2017, Arlington opted to replace the MAX shuttle with a microtransit service operated by Via Transportation.
 The service initially connected CentrePort/DFW to UTA, downtown Arlington, and Arlington's entertainment district (including Six Flags Over Texas, Globe Life Park, and AT&T Stadium).
 Service was gradually expanded to cover more of Arlington, with the entire city limits being served by 2021.

-In 2025, Arlington and Via launched a fixed-route shuttle pilot, named Arlington Express, which directly connects CentrePort/DFW to downtown Arlington and UTA.
+In 2025, Arlington and Via launched a fixed-route shuttle pilot, named Arlington Express, which directly connected CentrePort/DFW to downtown Arlington and UTA.
+The shuttle ran during weekday peak periods with 30-minute headways.
+Despite being intended as a three-year pilot program, Arlington Express was quietly discontinued one year later.